openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

     $ sudo easy_install pip
     $ sudo pip install virtualenv

-2. Setup virtual environment for Savanna:
+2. Setup virtual environment for sahara:

 .. sourcecode:: console

-    $ virtualenv savanna-venv
+    $ virtualenv sahara-venv
 ..

-   This will install python virtual environment into ``savanna-venv`` directory in your current working directory.
+   This will install python virtual environment into ``sahara-venv`` directory in your current working directory.
 This command does not require super user privileges and could be executed in any directory current user has write permission.

-3. You can install the latest Savanna release version from pypi:
+3. You can install the latest sahara release version from pypi:

 .. sourcecode:: console

-    $ savanna-venv/bin/pip install savanna
+    $ sahara-venv/bin/pip install sahara
 ..

-   Or you can get Savanna archive from `<http://tarballs.openstack.org/savanna/>`_ and install it using pip:
+   Or you can get Sahara archive from `<http://tarballs.openstack.org/sahara/>`_ and install it using pip:

 .. sourcecode:: console

-    $ savanna-venv/bin/pip install 'http://tarballs.openstack.org/savanna/savanna-master.tar.gz'
+    $ sahara-venv/bin/pip install 'http://tarballs.openstack.org/sahara/sahara-master.tar.gz'
 ..

-   Note that savanna-master.tar.gz contains the latest changes and might not be stable at the moment.
+   Note that sahara-master.tar.gz contains the latest changes and might not be stable at the moment.
-   We recommend browsing `<http://tarballs.openstack.org/savanna/>`_ and selecting the latest stable release.
+   We recommend browsing `<http://tarballs.openstack.org/sahara/>`_ and selecting the latest stable release.

 4. After installation you should create configuration file.
 Sample config file location depends on your OS.
-For Ubuntu it is ``/usr/local/share/savanna/savanna.conf.sample-basic``, for Red Hat - ``/usr/share/savanna/savanna.conf.sample-basic``.
+For Ubuntu it is ``/usr/local/share/sahara/sahara.conf.sample-basic``, for Red Hat - ``/usr/share/sahara/sahara.conf.sample-basic``.
 Below is an example for Ubuntu:

 .. sourcecode:: console

-    $ mkdir savanna-venv/etc
+    $ mkdir sahara-venv/etc
-    $ cp savanna-venv/share/savanna/savanna.conf.sample-basic savanna-venv/etc/savanna.conf
+    $ cp sahara-venv/share/sahara/sahara.conf.sample-basic sahara-venv/etc/sahara.conf
 ..

-    check each option in savanna-venv/etc/savanna.conf, and make necessary changes
+    check each option in sahara-venv/etc/sahara.conf, and make necessary changes

 5. Create database schema:

 .. sourcecode:: console

-    $ savanna-venv/bin/python savanna-venv/bin/savanna-db-manage --config-file savanna-venv/etc/savanna.conf upgrade head
+    $ sahara-venv/bin/python sahara-venv/bin/sahara-db-manage --config-file sahara-venv/etc/sahara.conf upgrade head
 ..

-6. To start Savanna call:
+6. To start Sahara call:

 .. sourcecode:: console

-    $ savanna-venv/bin/python savanna-venv/bin/savanna-api --config-file savanna-venv/etc/savanna.conf
+    $ sahara-venv/bin/python sahara-venv/bin/sahara-api --config-file sahara-venv/etc/sahara.conf
 ..

 Note:
 -----
-One of the :doc:`Savanna features <features>`, Anti-Affinity, requires a Nova adjustment.
+One of the :doc:`Sahara features <features>`, Anti-Affinity, requires a Nova adjustment.
 See :ref:`Enabling Anti-Affinity <enable-anti-affinity>` for details.
 But that is purely optional.

-Make sure that your operating system is not blocking Savanna port (default: 8386).
+Make sure that your operating system is not blocking Sahara port (default: 8386).
 You may need to configure iptables in CentOS and some other operating systems.

    To get the list of all possible options run:

 .. sourcecode:: console

-    $ savanna-venv/bin/python savanna-venv/bin/savanna-api --help
+    $ sahara-venv/bin/python sahara-venv/bin/sahara-api --help

-Further consider reading :doc:`overview` for general Savanna concepts and :doc:`plugins` for specific plugin features/requirements
+Further consider reading :doc:`overview` for general Sahara concepts and :doc:`plugins` for specific plugin features/requirements